 7 Causes Of Tailbone Pain (Coccydynia) You Should Know

-Tailbone pain (coccydynia) occurs when the coccyx and its surrounding tissue get inflamed.
-It could be due to sitting for long hours, trauma due to a hard fall on the butt or injury in contact sports, or repeated strain caused by cycling or rowing.
+Tailbone pain (coccydynia) occurs when the coccyx and its surrounding tissue get inflamed whether due to sitting for long hours, trauma due to a hard fall on the butt, injury in contact sports, or repeated strain caused by cycling or rowing.
 Overweight, childbirth, and old age-related osteoarthritis are other reasons.
 Rarely, infections or cancer that has spread from other areas may be a cause too.